 Expanded Access Policy

-At Soleno, we are fully committed to developing DCCR for the treatment of rare genetic diseases, beginning with Prader-Willi syndrome (PWS).
-This therapeutic is currently investigational, which means that it has not been deemed to be safe and effective by regulatory health authorities such as the U.S. Food and Drug Administration (FDA).
+At Soleno, we are fully committed to developing investigational products for the treatment of rare genetic diseases.
+Our potential products are investigational, which means that they have not been deemed to be safe and effective by regulatory health authorities such as the U.S. Food and Drug Administration (FDA).

 This policy is issued in compliance with Chapter V, Section 561A of the U.S. Federal Food, Drug, and Cosmetic Act.